 CenSURF: Improving the Sustainability of the Chemical Enterprise

-The CenSURF Mission: To facilitate transformative research delivering the benefits of the chemical enterprise to society with minimal environmental impact and preserving resources for future generations.
+The CenSURF Mission: To facilitate transformative research through the target-driven utilization of lignin residuals as feedstocks for the production of value-added chemicals, and to do so with minimal environmental impact while preserving rescources for future generations.

-Research Foci: The Center for the Sustainable Use of Renewable Feedstocks (CenSURF) addresses the challenge of developing the renewable resources carbon dioxide and lignocellulosic biomass as alternative feedstocks to petrochemicals.
-Advancing such science and technology for their industrial utilization will be major milestones in sustainable chemistry.
-CenSURF researchers from UC Santa Barbara, UC San Diego, UC Davis and Washington University, St. Louis, are investigating:
+Research Foci: The Center for the Sustainable Use of Renewable Feedstocks (CenSURF) addresses the challenge of developing the renewable resources, in particular carbon dioxide and lignocellulosic biomass, as alternative feedstocks to petrochemicals.
+Advancing such science and technology for their industrial utilization represent major milestones in sustainable chemistry.
+CenSURF researchers from UC Santa Barbara, UC San Diego, UC Davis, Washington University, St. Louis, and Indiana University are investigating:

-CenSURF's emphasis on developing heterogeneous, homogeneous and enzymatic catalysts based only on Earth-abundant elements will ensure that processes are scalable and will preserve precious metals and other rare elements for use by future generations.
+CenSURF's emphasis is on developing catalysts based only on Earth-abundant elements.
+This will ensure that processes are scalable and will preserve precious metals and other rare elements for use by future generations.

 Education and Outreach Goals: CenSURF is educating graduate and undergraduate students in the principles and practices of chemical sustainability, while providing an incubator for innovation.
-We are also developing educational and outreach materials that are disseminated through K-12 schools and to the general public.
+We have also developed educational and outreach materials that are disseminated through K-12 schools and to the general public, via participation at national scientific meetings (e.g. AAAS and ACS), materials for primary and secondary school educators, and in the educational component of zoos throughout the US.

 Our Support: CenSURF is a Phase I NSF Center for Chemical Innovation (CCI), funded by the NSF Division of Chemistry (CHE) since September 2012.